mralexgray/AtoZAlfred/readme.markdown

 		gtime

-- Log: prepend text to log.txt
+- Log: prepend text to log.txt, handy for keeping snippets, notes, to-do lists, etc. See the readme and script of the extension to tweak.

 		log {query}